son-oz/cartography/docs/root/dev/writing-intel-modules.md

 - Each intel module offers its own view of the graph

+    ```{note}
-    ℹ️ This best practice is a little less precise, so if you've gotten to this point and you need clarification, just submit your PR and ask us.
+    This best practice is a little less precise, so if you've gotten to this point and you need clarification, just submit your PR and ask us.
+    ```

     As much as possible, each intel module should ingest data without assuming that a different module will ingest the same data.
 Explained another way, each module should "offer its own perspective" on the data.
 We believe doing this